seL4/camkes-vm-examples/apps/x86/supermicro_wg/README.md

 # cat /sys/bus/pci/devices/0000:17:00.3/irq
 11
 ```
-The previous debug process to find out the correct IRQ was done for devices 17:00.0/1 too.
-For this case IRQs 10 and 11 correspond to sources 17 and 16 respectively.
+The previous debug process to find out the correct IRQ was done for devices 17:00.0/1, too.
+For this case, IRQs 10 and 11 correspond to sources 17 and 16, respectively.

 ---
-### Performance optimizations
+### Performance optimisations
 Several iperf tests were performed to evaluate throughput both on passthrough network interfaces and between VMs.
 The passthrough interfaces achieved around 950Mbps while the throughput between VMs was around 150Mbps.
 There is a significant bottleneck when transferring data between VMs that needs to be addressed for applications like this one.

 Fortunately, side tests using the translation vspace approach proposed in [this PR](https://github.com/seL4/seL4_projects_libs/pull/114/) were performed too.
 Replacing the corresponding files and enabling the `LibSel4VMUseTranslationVspace` option allowed the example to run at 8x throughput compared to the original implementation.
 With this modification, the throughput between VMs reached around 1.2Gbps, while the passthrough interfaces remained at 950Mbps because of the 1GbE NIC limitations.

 ## Underlying modifications
-- **projects/vm/components/VM/configurations/connections.h**: The size of virtqueues and descriptor rings were increased following the discussion in this seL4 forum thread: [Virtio-net on multicore ARM system](https://sel4.discourse.group/t/virtio-net-on-multicore-arm-system/598).
+- **projects/vm/components/VM/configurations/connections.h**: The size of virtqueues and descriptor rings was increased following the discussion in this seL4 forum thread: [Virtio-net on multicore ARM system](https://sel4.discourse.group/t/virtio-net-on-multicore-arm-system/598).
 This change improves performance and prevents errors when transferring large amounts of data (e.g., during iperf tests) between VMs.
 - **projects/util_libs/libpci/include/pci/pci.h**: for the Supermicro E300-9D hardware, the `PCI_MAX_DEVICES` constant needs to be increased to detect all PCI devices.